 Your Privacy is protected.

-Dr. Justin Marchegiani
+By Dr. Justin Marchegiani

 The Digestive Process

 With fats and proteins in the small intestine, we may look at SIBO testing, like a lactulose breath test which can be effective at looking at the hydrogen and methane gases.
-Of course, different highly functioning stool—highly specialized stool tests that maybe look at DNA or stool antigens of various infections like parasites, bacteria, Klebsiella, Citrobacter, again fungal overgrowth, and the different types of critters and worms can be effectively looked at with this type of testing.
+Of course, different highly functioning stool—highly specialized stool tests that maybe look at DNA or stool antigens of various infections like parasites, bacteria, Klebsiella, Citrobacter, fungal overgrowth.
+Also, the different types of critters and worms can be effectively looked at with this type of testing.

 We may even look at certain diet options, too.
 Even FODMAP approaches or specific carbohydrate approaches where we cut down these Fermentable, Oligo-, Di-, Mono-saccharides and Polyols—the specific fermentable sugars in the diet.
 We may even look at cutting out phenols and salicylates, and even peeling and/or really mashing and cooking our vegetables well, and even avoiding raw veggies, too.